Where to buy hand sanitizer: we've hunted down stock online

 Hand sanitizer: Jump straight to...

-We've been scouring the net for stocks of hand santizier (hand sanitiser).
-Read on for a guide to where you can still buy alcohol gel right now, in the United States, the UK and Australia (or use the links opposite to jump straight to your area).
-Stocks are looking seriously depleted in some areas – the US in particular – but we're monitoring the situation and constantly updating this page with any new supplies as soon as they become available.
+If you're living in the US, stocks are looking seriously depleted.
+Barring a miracle, you're not going to be able to order any at your usual major chair stores.
+There are, however, a few independent retailers that still have stock for delivery.
+We're monitoring the situation and constantly updating this page with any new supplies as soon as they become available.

-Please don't buy more than you need – if manufacturers are ever going to catch up, everyone needs to start purchasing responsibly.
+In the UK and Australia the picture is a little better, but the message is the same wherever you are: please don't buy more than you need.
+If manufacturers are ever going to catch up, everyone needs to start purchasing responsibly.

 - Here's where you can buy face masks (and how to make your own)